herapathr-ux/CESM2-project/README.md

 This will download new .nc files covering averages that can be recalled for reproducability.

 - .nc files supplied contain 1920-1940 'baseline' subtracted from 3 21 year averages per variable, as well as seasonal components (from code supplied, run already).
-Can be input to produce figures.
+Can be input to produce figures (also provided).

 - Note: AAER runs contains 20 ensemble members, xAER 10 members, LE 20 members, GHG 15 members.

+- Single forcing/large ensemble data available from https://www.cesm.ucar.edu/working-groups/climate/simulations/cesm2-single-forcing-le